El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 It doesn't sound believable.

-Not even liberals, if they really think this are stupid enough to talk this way.
+Not even liberals, if they really think this, are stupid enough to talk this way.

 In other words, public urination will be allowed so that people can reach their full potential.

-I don't doubt that De Blasio thinks it, but I can't believe these guys are run around to actually say it.
+I don't doubt that de Blasio thinks it, but I can't believe these guys are running around to actually say it to be quoted in the New York Times.

 Here's Connie in Hartford, Connecticut.